-During the second quarter of fiscal year 2015, we decided to replace our existing cloud-based mobile application development technology with technology acquired in connection with the acquisition of Telerik.
-Accordingly, we evaluated the ongoing value of the assets associated with this prior mobile technology and, based on this evaluation, we determined that the long-lived assets with a carrying amount of \$3.9 million were no longer recoverable and were in fact impaired and wrote them down to their estimated fair value of \$0.1 million.
+During the second quarter of fiscal year 2015, we decided to replace our existing cloud-based mobile application development technology acquired in connection with the acquisition of Telerik.
+Accordingly, we evaluated the ongoing value of the assets associated with this prior mobile technology and, based on this evaluation, we determined that the long-lived assets with a carrying amount of \$4.0 million were no longer recoverable and were in fact impaired and wrote them down to their estimated fair value of \$0.1 million.
 Fair value was based on expected future cash flows using Level 3 inputs under ASC 820.

-As part of the 2015 restructuring, for the three and six months ended May 31, 2015, we incurred expenses of \$3.9 million and \$4.9 million, respectively.
+As part of the 2015 restructuring, for the three and nine months ended August 31, 2015, we incurred expenses of \$2.5 million and \$7.4 million, respectively.
 The expenses are recorded as restructuring expenses in the condensed consolidated statements of operations.
 As we continue to evaluate the combined entities, we may incur additional costs with respect to the 2015 restructuring, including excess facilities and other costs as well as asset impairment charges for assets no longer deployed as a result of the acquisition.